Massachusetts temporarily banning sale of vaping products

-BOSTON (AP) — The governor of Massachusetts on Tuesday declared a public health emergency and ordered a four-month ban on the sale of vaping products in the state.
+BOSTON (AP) — The governor of Massachusetts declared a public health emergency Tuesday and ordered a four-month ban on the sale of vaping products in the state, apparently the first action of its kind in the nation.

 His announcement came amid growing concern about the health effects of vaping products, including deaths.